slevithan/regex/README.md

 Requiring the syntactically clumsy `(?:…)` where you could just use `(…)` hurts readability and encourages adding unneeded captures (which hurt efficiency and refactoring).
 Flag <kbd>n</kbd> fixes this, making your regexes more readable.

 > [!NOTE]
-> Flag <kbd>n</kbd> is based on .NET, C++, PCRE, Perl, and XRegExp, which share the `n` flag letter but call it *explicit capture*, *no auto capture*, or *nosubs*.
+> Flag <kbd>n</kbd> is based on .NET, C++, PCRE, Perl, and XRegExp, which share the <kbd>n</kbd> flag letter but call it *explicit capture*, *no auto capture*, or *nosubs*.
 In `regex`, the implicit flag <kbd>n</kbd> also prevents using numbered backreferences to named groups in the outer regex, which follows the behavior of C++.
 Referring to named groups by number is a footgun, and the way that named groups are numbered is inconsistent across regex flavors.

 > Aside: Flag <kbd>n</kbd>'s behavior also enables `regex` to emulate atomic groups and recursion.